-Policy 4315: Firewalls
+Policy 4120.30: Firewalls

-Model Policy Revised Date: 06/26/2019
+Model Revised Date: 3/13/2026

-General Policy Statement:

-A firewall is a collection of components (e.g., computers, routers, software) that mediate access between different security domains.
+A firewall is a security system comprising hardware, software, virtual appliances, cloud-native controls, or a combination thereof that monitors and controls network traffic between security domains based on predefined security rules.
 All traffic between the security domains must pass through a firewall, regardless of the direction of the flow.
-The purpose of this policy is to provide management’s expectations for how the firewall should function.
-The firewall selection will be determined from 's (Credit Union) ongoing security risk assessment process.
+The purpose of this resource is to provide management’s expectations for how the firewall should function.
+The firewall selection will be determined from[CUname] 's (Credit Union) ongoing security risk assessment process.

 Reference:

 National Institute of Standards and Technology (NIST).
-Special Publication 800-53 (Revision 4) Security Controls and Assessment Procedures for Federal Information Systems.
+Special Publication 800-53, Revision 5: Security and Privacy Controls for Information Systems and Organizations.

+NIST Cybersecurity Framework (CSF) 2.0.

 Guidelines:

 TYPE OF FIREWALL UTILIZED.
-There are different implementations of firewalls which can be arranged in different ways.
-The firewall implementations are discussed below as they would apply to low, medium and high risk processing environments.
+There are different implementations of firewalls that can be arranged in different ways.
+The firewall implementations are discussed below as they would apply to low, medium, and high-risk processing environments.

 Packet Filter Firewalls.
 Packet filter firewalls evaluate the headers of each incoming and outgoing packet to ensure it has a valid internal address, originates from a permitted external address, connects to an authorized protocol or service, and contains valid basic header instructions.
 If the packet does not match the pre-defined policy for allowed traffic, the firewall drops the packet.
-These firewalls offer minimum security but at a very low cost, and can be an appropriate choice for a low risk environment.
+These firewalls offer minimum security but at a very low cost, and can be an appropriate choice for a low-risk environment.
 They are fast, flexible, and transparent.
 Filtering rules are not often easily maintained on a router, but there are tools available to simplify the tasks of creating and maintaining the rules.

 Application-Level Firewalls.
 Application-level firewalls perform application-level screening, typically including the filtering capabilities of packet filter firewalls with additional validation of the packet content based on the application.
 Application-level firewalls capture and compare packets to state information in the connection tables.
-Unlike a packet filter firewall, an application-level continues to examine each packet after the initial connection is established for specific application or services such as telnet, FTP, HTTP, SMTP, etc. Application level firewalls will be configured such that out-bound network traffic appears as if the traffic had originated from the firewall (i.e. only the firewall is visible to outside networks).
+Unlike a packet filter firewall, an application-level firewall continues to examine each packet after the initial connection is established for specific applications or services such as HTTP, HTTPS, DNS, SMTP, etc. Application-level firewalls will be configured such that outbound network traffic appears as if the traffic had originated from the firewall (i.e., only the firewall is visible to outside networks).
 In this manner, direct access to network services on the internal network is not allowed.
-All incoming requests for different network services such as Telnet, FTP, HTTP, etc., regardless of which host on the internal network will be the final destination, must go through the appropriate proxy on the firewall.
-Applications gateways require a proxy for each service, such as FTP, HTTP, etc., to be supported through the firewall.
+All incoming requests for different network services, such as Telnet, FTP, HTTP, etc., regardless of which host on the internal network will be the final destination, must go through the appropriate proxy on the firewall.
+Application gateways require a proxy for each service, such as FTP, HTTP, etc., to be supported through the firewall.

 When a service is required that is not supported by a proxy, the Credit Union will do one of the following: